 About snoring in children

 Your child might snore – or snore more loudly – if they have a cold or a blocked nose.
 This is because colds can narrow your child’s airways.
-If your child has large tonsils and/or adenoids, your child might also be prone to snoring.
+If your child has large tonsils and/or adenoids, this can also narrow your child’s airways and your child might be prone to snoring.

 If your child’s snoring goes on for a long time, it might be a sign of obstructive sleep apnoea, especially if your child also breathes through their mouth or seems to gasp, choke or struggle for breath.
-Obstructive sleep apnoea is less common than snoring.
+Obstructive sleep apnoea is a less common cause of snoring than colds or blocked noses.

 Snoring is common.
 Up to 15% of children snore.